simengangstad/SwiftyCloudKit/README.md

 #### Accessing and setting values of records

 There exist helper functions for every type supported by CloudKit.
-So you can retrieve strings, references, data, assets, ints, doubles, locations, dates. lists of the these types, as well as images and videos using the helper functions.
+So you can retrieve and set strings, references, data, assets, ints, doubles, locations, dates, lists of the these types, as well as images and videos using the helper functions.
 If you store a image in the record you'll retrieve an optional UIImage when asking for the image, for a video you'll receive an optional URL to a temporary local file which can be used in an AVPlayer.
 In that way you don't have to deal with conversion.

-To retrieve values, you use ```swift value(_ key: String)```.
+To retrieve values, you use `value(_ key: String)`.
 E.g.:
 ```swift
 let myString = record.string(MyStringKey)
 ```

-In order to set field types, you use ```set(value: Value, key: String)```.
+In order to set values, you use `set(value: Value, key: String)`.
 E.g:
 ```swift
 record.set(string: "Hello World", key: MyStringKey)
 ```